Western Mountaineering UltraLite · โ˜… 4.8 Editor's Choice Check price on Amazon →

 Made inUSA (San Jose, CA)

-Is the Western Mountaineering UltraLite worth $580 in 2026?+
+Is the Western Mountaineering UltraLite worth the price in 2026?

-UltraLite vs REI Co-op Magma 30: which should I buy?+
+UltraLite vs REI Co-op Magma 30: which should I buy?

-Is the 20 F rating accurate?+
+Is the 20 F rating accurate?

 Yes, but you should pair it with appropriate layers.
 Across 14 test nights, I slept comfortably down to a measured 19 F wearing a base layer top and bottom, sleeping on an R-5 pad.
 With less insulation underneath or in just underwear, the rating limits drop closer to 28 F.

-Will I fit in the slim mummy cut?+
+Will I fit in the slim mummy cut?

 Maybe.
 The UltraLite's shoulder girth is 59 inches and hip girth 51 inches, on the slim end of the mummy spectrum.
 I am 6'1 and 175 lbs and find the fit snug but acceptable for back sleeping.
 Side sleepers and broader builds should look at the WM AlpinLite (warmer) or the Feathered Friends Hummingbird (similar temp, slightly roomier).

-How do I wash a down bag?+
+How do I wash a down bag?

 Carefully.
 Hand-wash in a bathtub with Nikwax Down Wash, rinse 3 to 4 times until water runs clear, and tumble-dry on low with three clean tennis balls to break up clumps.
 Plan for 4 to 6 hours of dry time.
 WM offers a paid cleaning service if you would rather not DIY.

-📅 Update log
+Update log